List of FC Bayern Munich players

 Below is a list of FC Bayern Munich players who have played 40 or more games in the Bundesliga for Bayern Munich.
 For all Bayern Munich players with an article, see :Category:FC Bayern Munich footballers, and for the current squad see the main club article.
-Appearances are up to date as of 11 August 2022.
-Active players are in bold.

 List of players

+Appearances and goals are up to date as of 4 October 2025.